MHaringa/insurancerating/docs/reference/allocate_excess_loss.md

   toward the portfolio.

-When `pooling = "partial"` and `credibility = NULL`, credibility is determined automatically from the amount and quality of group-specific experience.
-The automatic credibility factor reflects the size of the group, the number of observed claims, the number of excess claims and the share of loss above the threshold.
+When `pooling = "partial"` and `credibility = NULL`, credibility is estimated per group from a weighted combination of group exposure share, number of claims, number of excess claims, and the share of loss above the threshold.
 Groups with more stable and repeated excess loss experience receive more credibility.
 Groups with limited or incidental excess loss experience are pooled more strongly towards the portfolio-wide loading.

 `severity_noise` is only available with `method = "bootstrap"`.
 With `"lognormal"`, sampled excess claims are multiplied by lognormal noise,